KelvinTegelaar/CIPP/docs/user/gettingstarted/permissions/index.md

 <!-- vale off -->
 | API / Permissions name                                  | Description                                                                 |
 | ------------------------------------------------------- | --------------------------------------------------------------------------- |
+| (Office 365 SharePoint Online)AllSites.FullControl      | Have full control of all site collections
 | Application.Read.All                                    | Read applications                                                           |
 | Application.ReadWrite.All                               | Read and write all applications                                             |
 | AuditLog.Read.All                                       | Read audit log data                                                         |